-The focus of P.A.M.
-Media Outreach Leadership Program is to concentrate on the challenged Inner-City and Urban high school youth to implement a team environment with their peers they normally do not have any association with at school.
+The P.A.M.
+Media Outreach Curriculum-Based Leadership Program focuses on the challenged, underserved inner-city middle and high school youth to implement a team environment with peers they usually do not associate with at school.
 P.A.M.
-Media Outreach Leadership Program shares with the youth leaders that positive teamwork, respect and support the school administrators, positive feedback, youth leader empowerment and the results of their leadership skills transitioning to facilitate and organize an Urban Communities Teen Summit.
+Media Outreach Leadership Program team shares with the youth leaders positive teamwork, respect, accountability, communication, and commitment to supporting the school administrators and their community to get positive feedback on their youth leadership empowerment—the results of their leadership skills transitioning to facilitate and organize an Urban Communities Teen Summit.

 The summit will give the High School Youths an opportunity to experience and be empowered to do the following: